openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 Volume retype
 -------------

-The IBM Spectrum Virtualize family driver enables you to modify volume types.
+The IBM Storage Virtualize family driver enables you to modify volume types.
 When you modify volume types, you can also change these extra specs properties:

 -  rsize